 Which do you think describes the numbers best?
 The answer is none of them because these numeric summarizing techniques do not include any information about spikes, or the shape of the distribution.
 Therefore, you should use always use a histogram.

 Histograms are column-charts, which each column represents a range of the values, and the height of a column corresponds to how many values are in that range.

 The wider the range (bin width) you use, the fewer columns (bins) you will have.

 numberofbins = ceil( (maximumvalue - minimumvalue) / binwidth )

-Too wide bin widths can hide important details about distribution, while too narrow bin widths can cause a lot of noise, it also can hide important information about the distribution.
+Bin that are too wide can hide important details about distribution while bin that are too narrow can cause a lot of noise and hide important information about the distribution as well.

-These histograms are created from the same example dataset, that contains 550 values between 12 and 69.
+These histograms were created from the same example dataset that contains 550 values between 12 and 69.

 Too wide bins

 Too-wide: Too wide bins, unable to detect unusual spike at around 53

 Too-narrow: Too narrow bins, there are lots of spikes just by coincidence